 Fee - No fee

-Fay Canyon is a beautiful and primarily flat track that is a great introduction to hiking in Sedona.
+Fay Canyon is a beautiful and primarily flat track that is a great introduction to the area.
 This was the first hike we did and it wowed us.

 The marked path is almost entirely flat and winds through pretty forest, opening out at certain points to offer stunning views of the canyon.
 We hiked in winter so sun wasn’t a problem for us but this would be a good walk in hot weather as the trail is nicely shaded.

 The path will continue until a dried up riverbed with a sign that says “End of Marked Trail”.
 You can simply turn around here, but we recommend that you don’t because you’ll miss the highlight of the trail - this view.